zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 o Support for several languages has been added to the installer.
 This support extends ONLY to the installation process.

+  NOTE: The available languages are determined by the localized version of Windows that you are running.
+This means, for example, that Western European users will not normally see the slavic languages available.

 Known installation problems